On the enumeration of finite $L$-algebras

 \section{Abstract}

 We use Constraint Satisfaction Methods to construct and enumerate finite $L$-algebras up to isomorphism.
 These objects were recently introduced by Rump and appear in Garside theory, algebraic logic, and the study of the combinatorial Yang--Baxter equation.
-There are 377322225 isomorphism classes of $L$-algebras of size eight.
+There are 377,322,225 isomorphism classes of $L$-algebras of size eight.
 The database constructed suggest the existence of bijections between certain classes of $L$-algebras and well-known combinatorial objects.
-On the one hand, we prove that Bell numbers enumerate isomorphism classes of finite linear $L$-algebras.
-On the other hand, we also prove that finite regular $L$-algebras are in bijective correspondence with infinite-dimensional Young diagrams.
+We prove that Bell numbers enumerate isomorphism classes of finite linear $L$-algebras.
+We also prove that finite regular $L$-algebras are in bijective correspondence with infinite-dimensional Young diagrams.